TropicSapling/triforce/README.md

 			- ex. of having placeholders: `$x f $y $z`, `1 f $y $z`, `$x f 2 $z`, `$x f $y 3`, `1 f $y 3`
 			- ex. of both: `1 f $y 3`

+6. Patterns only consisting of names are called *variables*.

 #### Pattern parsing algorithm
 1. Choose a `$(...)` and move to its outside.
 2. If inside another `$(...)`, move to its outside, and then keep leaving scopes until you find `as`.